101 Damnations (album): Release

 Carter the Unstoppable Sex Machine embarked on a four-month long tour of the UK between September and December 1989.
 During this time, "Sheriff Fatman" was released as the lead single from their upcoming debut album in November 1989.
 It was originally released as a 12-inch vinyl record, with the B-sides "R.S.P.C.E.", "Twin Tub with Guitar" and a cover of "Everybody's Happy Nowadays" (1979) by Buzzcocks.
 The music video for "Sheriff Fatman" consists of live footage of the band with close-up shots of their instruments and the crowd.
 101 Damnations was released on 15 January 1990 through Big Cat Records, with distribution from Rough Trade Records.
-The artwork consists of 56 black spots against a white background; the title is a reference to the film One Hundred and One Dalmatians (1961).
-Stoker said that "as the rest of the country looked towards the 'Madchester' scene, Carter were starting a riot down south", being lumped in with the grebo scene alongside Ned's Atomic Dustbin and Pop Will Eat Itself.
+The artwork consists of 56 black spots against a white background, while the title is a reference to the film One Hundred and One Dalmatians (1961).
+At the time of its release, the duo were associated with the grebo scene alongside Ned's Atomic Dustbin and Pop Will Eat Itself.
+Stoker said that "as the rest of the country looked towards the 'Madchester' scene, Carter were starting a riot down south";

 Carter the Unstoppable Sex Machine promoted 101 Damnations with a UK tour until mid-February 1990, when they embarked on their first tour of mainland Europe, consisting of three shows in Holland.
 Upon returning home, the band continued to tour the UK until April 1990, and followed this up with a longer stint in Europe.
 On the latter trek, some of the crowd in Germany were not fond of the band lacking a drummer, often asking "where's the drummer?", with a few of them thinking the pair were miming the entire time.
 On one occasion, an attendee tried to go behind the stage, expecting to find a drummer there.
 The non-album single "Rubbish" was released in June 1990, with the B-sides "Alternative Alf Garnett" and a cover of Pet Shop Boys' "Rent" (1987).
 Preceded by a launch party in Kentish Town, it was promoted with a UK tour throughout June and July 1990, ending with a performance at the Astoria.